truenas/documentation/content/en/hub/additional-topics/reference/UIFieldDescriptions/AccountsFields.md

 ---
-title: "Interface Fields Reference Guide: Accounts"
+title: "FRG: Accounts"
 linkTitle: "Accounts"
 description: "Descriptions of each field in the Accounts section of the TrueNAS web interface."
 weight: 20
 tags: ["reference"]
 ---

-## Groups / Add
+## Groups: Add

 **Group Configuration**